Comprehensive risk reduction sexual education

 • Reduced incidence of STIs

-There is strong evidence that comprehensive risk reduction programs decrease sexual risk behaviors among adolescents in both the short-term and the long-term1, 2, 3, 4.
+There is strong evidence that comprehensive risk reduction sexual education programs decrease sexual risk behaviors among adolescents in both the short-term and the long-term2, 3, 4, 5.

-Comprehensive risk reduction programs have been shown to reduce risk behaviors such as engagement in sexual activity, frequency of sexual activity, number of partners, and frequency of unprotected sexual activity2, 3, 5.
-Such programs also increase use of contraception2, 6, 7, 8.
+Comprehensive risk reduction programs have been shown to reduce risk behaviors such as engagement in sexual activity, frequency of sexual activity, number of partners, and frequency of unprotected sexual activity3, 4, 6.
+Such programs can also increase use of contraception3, 7, 8, 9.

-Comprehensive risk reduction programs may reduce pregnancy2, 3, 5 and sexually transmitted infections (STIs) among adolescents2.
-There is no evidence that providing comprehensive information regarding contraception in sexual education programs increases sexual activity or hastens initiation of sex3, 98.
+Comprehensive risk reduction programs may reduce pregnancy3, 4, 6 and sexually transmitted infections (STIs) among adolescents3.
+There is no evidence that providing comprehensive information regarding contraception in sexual education programs increases sexual activity or encourages initiation of sex4, 9, 10.

-Research suggests that effective comprehensive risk reduction programs focus on specific behaviors, provide basic and accurate information regarding the risks and methods of protection, and include opportunities to address peer norms and practice communication, negotiation and refusal skills within the program1, 4, 10.
-Effective programs are usually conducted within groups2 over the course of multiple sessions with multiple activities6.
+Research suggests that effective comprehensive risk reduction programs focus on specific behaviors, provide basic and accurate information regarding the risks and methods of protection, and include opportunities to address peer norms and practice communication, negotiation, and refusal skills within the program2, 5.
+Effective programs are usually conducted within groups3 over the course of multiple sessions with multiple activities7.

 Implementation Examples

-Legislation regarding sex education varies from state to state.
-As of 2017, 24 states and the District of Columbia mandate sexual education in public schools, 34 states and the District of Columbia mandate HIV education, and 13 states require medically accurate sexual education11.
+There is no national standard for sex education, and legislation varies from state to state.
+As of 2023, 28 states and the District of Columbia mandate sexual education in public schools, 35 states and the District of Columbia mandate HIV education, and 17 states require medically accurate sexual education11.
+As of 2022, only 5 states require comprehensive sexual education that is inclusive of sexual orientation, gender identity, and expression, ten states include inclusive instruction for LGBTQ people, and six states continue to require anti-LGBTQ policies that discriminate in sex education instruction12.

 Implementation Resources